beastmasterx/Alyio.Extensions.Http.Logging/README.md

 ### Configure Logging for a Specific Named HTTP Client

-You can also configure logging for a specific named `HttpClient`:
+Logging can also be configured for a specific named `HttpClient`:

 ```csharp
 using Microsoft.Extensions.DependencyInjection;